ChemCryst/crystals/newdocs/interface/menus.rst

 =================
 SHELXT Executable
 =================
-SHELXT is a structure solution program which nust be downloaded by the user.
+SHELXT is a structure solution program which must be downloaded by the user.

 ===============
 External Editor